sirarsalih/tinder-function-app/README.md

 ## Match notification by e-mail

-If there is a match the app will automatically notify the user by e-mail, including all photos of the matched person in the e-mail.
+The app gets recent updates from Tinder, checks with a table storage if there has been a new match then notifies the user by e-mail, including all photos of the matched person in the e-mail.

 ## How to generate a new Facebook token if it expires